Our Grantmaking

 Growing, deepening, and building upon Minnesota’s rich heritage and shared humanity.

-The Minnesota Humanities Center enjoys the incredible honor of being entrusted with funds to keep the humanities strong and vital in the state of Minnesota.
+The Minnesota Humanities Center (MHC) is honored to be entrusted with funds to keep the humanities strong and vital in the state of Minnesota.
 We take this responsibility very seriously and relish the opportunity to award and administer grants to develop and support exemplary humanities programming within the state.

 Questions?